rheophile10/fieldScripts/gpxConsolidatorPy/README.md

 ```
 # TODO

+- [ ] consolidate routes too
 - [ ] test waypoints consolidation (it should work ...)
 - [ ] track colours would be nice
 - [ ] it would be cool to have routes and route filtering algo

+# features
+- filters tracks on time and date or just consolidates them